-1.1.5 How is it delivered?
+1.1.6 How is it delivered?

 Heritage building and clock mechanism maintenance are delivered by external contracts.
 A s17A service review in 2017 resulted in a Parks restructure that agreed to provide for the maintenance of monuments, ornamental fountains and artworks as an internal service.
-This is forecast to be put in place in 2020.
-In the meantime a programme of maintenance and graffiti removal is undertaken by two separate external contractors.
+This was implemented in early 2021.
+A programme of graffiti removal is undertaken internally and by an external contractor.

-1.1.6 What are the functions and services provided?
+1.1.7 What are the functions and services provided?

 Levels of service (LoS) revolve around the management and maintenance of heritage.
 This includes having Conservation Plans in place to guide management, and maintaining a minimum condition rating and resident satisfaction with presentation of the asset.
-Changes to LoS through the Heritage Management Activity Plan have aimed to clarify the measure and to ensure that it is measurable.
+Changes to LoS through the Parks Heritage Management Activity Plan have aimed to clarify the measure and to ensure that it is measurable.